 If you experience any of the sympto any swollen areas.

-If conditions improve, you may be able to resume normal activities at a reduced pace.
+If conditions improve, you may be able o resume normal activities at a reduced pace.
 Run, cycle, or hike shorter distances and begin every intense workout with a lengthy warm-up period at a slow pace.

 Should the sympto once again move freely.